Is your website being as effective as it could at getting you the business you want?

 Look at your website critically.
 Compare it to your competitors.

 Is your website very dated looking?
-That might not reflect well on your business and whether you are keeping up with modern times.
+That might not reflect well on your business.
+If your website looks like it’s from another era, customers may wonder whether you are keeping up with modern times, or even still in business.

 Is your website professional looking?
-Are you proud of it?
 If it looks homemade or amateurish, what does that say to potential customers about how your run your business?

 7. Easy to Navigate